-Most touring motorcycles these days can easily see 250-350 miles between fuel stops.
+Many touring motorcycles these days can see 250-350 miles between fuel stops.
 If your buddies are on BMW GSA 1250’s and you’re on a sports bike that has to refuel every 120 miles, is that really fair on them?

 At the outset, this doesn’t seem like a big ask.
-But when you get in the middle of nowhere, it could mean re-planning the entire route just to make sure you have somewhere to get fuel even though the rest of the group still have 200 miles left in their tanks.
+But when you get in the middle of nowhere, it could mean re-planning the entire route to ensure you have somewhere to get fuel even though the rest of the group still have 200 miles left in their tanks.

 And whichever way you look at it, that isn’t really fair.

-If they want to go, say, 150 miles between stops, you should ensure your bike can make it.
+If they want to go 150 miles between stops, you should ensure your bike can make it.